How the Huff Gravity Model Works

 As size of a retail store increases, probability increases that a consumer will patron a retail location.
 Similarly, the likelihood customers will frequent that particular store decreases when distance increases (because it’s in the denominator).

 Don’t forget that the sigma notation simply means that you are summing values.
 As shown above, in step 3, all this formula represents is taking the attractiveness score and dividing it with the sum of all retail stores’ attractiveness – which should equal 100%.

-If you are going to invest the time and money to open a store, you should run a Huff Gravity Model.
+If you are going to invest the time and money to open a store, you should run the Huff Gravity Model.

 As shown today, the two big details you will need are the size of store and distance coupled with census tract population.
 With these variables, you are on your way to better predict consumer behavior and the probability they will visit your store.

 If you want to optimize your store’s location, read more about the location-allocation analysis.